Ajmal Kasab: Confessions on video

 Kasab repeatedly asked the interrogators to turn the camera off and warned them he would not speak otherwise.
 Nonetheless, the following confessions were recorded on video:

 "We were told that our big brother India is so rich and we are dying of poverty and hunger.
 My father sells dahi wada in a stall in Lahore and we did not even get enough food to eat from his earnings.
 I was promised that once they knew that I was successful in my operation, they would give 150,000 rupees (around US$3,352), to my family," said Kasab.

 Investigation officers of Mumbai Police said they were shocked by his readiness to switch loyalties after he was apprehended.
 "If you give me regular meals and money I will do the same for you that I did for them," he said.

 In addition, Kasab also confessed about being brainwashed into believing that this was a religious war on the "Orders of God".
 He stated to Senior Inspector Ramesh Mahale in his confession that his handler Zaki-ur-Rehman Lakhvi told him once he dies in this act of jihad, he would go to jannat(heaven) and he was told that his body would smell like flowers, he would get angels in heaven.
 Mahale additionally revealed "He was brainwashed that Hindus are cruel to Muslims in India and Muslims don't get space to offer namaz.
 We showed him how Muslims offer namaz in the open with police protection".

 Kasab eventually shared the location of LeT's training camps in Muridke, Pakistan, called as Markaz Taiba, and in Muzzafarabad, apart from the routine of their training.
-On 7 May 2025, the Muridke camp was destroyed in a missile strike by the Indian Armed Forces in retaliation for the Pahalgam terrorist attack.
-The strikes reportedly killed Lashkar's HQ chief Mudassar aka Abu Jundal(not to be confused with 26/11 co-conspirator Zabiuddin Ansari who used the alias Abu Jundal) among several other terrorists.
+On 7 May 2025, the Muridke camp was destroyed in a missile strike by the Indian Armed Forces in retaliation for the 2025 Pahalgam attack.
+The strikes reportedly killed Lashkar's HQ chief Mudassar aka Abu Jundal(not to be confused with 26/11 co-conspirator Zabiuddin Ansari who used the alias Abu Jundal) among several other Islamist militants.